Vibe Coding a Guitar Tablature App

 Hello loyal blog readers!
 I know you’ve been eagerly awaiting another post from me, I apologize for taking so long.
-I had (once again) let blogging fall to the wayside, but I’m working with my son (junior in high school) learning about programming and robotics.
-As part of that journey, I’ve encouraged him to create a jekyll blog in Github.
-So what better time to dust mine off!
+I had (once again) let blogging fall to the wayside, but I’m working with my son Mark (junior in high school), learning about programming and robotics.
+He has many interests, but for now, is thinking Computer Engineering.
+I’d be remiss to not try and teach him some of what I know.

 AWS (and other cloud providers like Azure, GCP, etc) are powerful toolboxes for building any sort of application.
 However, with great power comes great responsibility (and complexity).
 I want to build a backend for my Donut Shop app (ie, a data store and REST API), so will need several components to work together (DynamoDB, Lambda, API Gateway).
 And while I could create these manually in the AWS console, that would be bush league.
 A missed opportunity for learning, and building something scalable.
 Because once this is built, I’m naturally going to want a robust ecosystem with different environments (dev, stage, test, prod), and a fully automated CI pipeline!